 It’s known as a great school of fine woodworking because they produced great carpenters and designers over the years.

-Besides that, we’re also in awe of its fine woodworking department that gives learners access to tools like dust collection systems, sand molders, mills, and many more.
+Besides that, it has a fine woodworking department that gives learners access to tools like dust collection systems, sand molders, mills, and many more.

 2. Lonnie Bird’s School of Fine Woodworking